Ada-Developers-Academy/core-unit-1/composition/composition.md

 We just saw examples of one-to-one and one-to-many composition relationships.

-A one-to-one relationship is one where a composite class has an attribute single instance of a component class as in this example:
+A one-to-one relationship is a relationship in which a composite class has an attribute representing a single instance of a component class as in this example:

 ```python
 class ExampleComponent: